Iqbal Karim Bhuiyan

 Iqbal Karim Bhuiyan (Note: ইকবাল করিম ভূঁইয়া) (Note: SBP, psc) (born 2 June 1957) is a retired Bangladeshi four star general who served as the 14th chief of army staff of the Bangladesh Army from 25 June 2012 to 25 June 2015.
-Bhuiyan was the chief of general staff and quartermaster general prior his staff appointments and has participated in Operation Desert Storm where he received the Liberation of Kuwait Medal.
+Bhuiyan was the chief of general staff and quartermaster general prior to his staff appointments and participated in Operation Desert Storm, where he received the Liberation of Kuwait Medal.

 Early life and education

-Bhuiyan was born in a Bengali Muslim family in Comilla on 2 June 1957.
-He finished elementary school from Comilla Zilla School and high school from Faujdarhat Cadet College.
-Bhuiyan enlisted to Bangladesh Military Academy then at Cumilla Cantonment on 1975.
-He was commissioned with 3rd short course along with his colleague and predecessor general Abdul Mubeen in East Bengal Regiment on 19 March 1976.
-He is a graduate of Defence Services Command and Staff College and United States Army Command and General Staff College.
-Bhuiyan attended at the Defence Institute of International Legal Studies for peacekeeping at Naval War College, Newport, United States.
+Bhuiyan was born into a Bengali Muslim family in Comilla on 2 June 1957.
+He finished elementary school at Comilla Zilla School and high school at Faujdarhat Cadet College.
+Bhuiyan enlisted in the Bangladesh Military Academy, then at Cumilla Cantonment, in 1975.
+He was commissioned with Short Service Commission 3 (SSC 3) along with his colleague and predecessor, General Abdul Mubeen, in the East Bengal Regiment on 19 March 1976.
+He is a graduate of the Defence Services Command and Staff College and the United States Army Command and General Staff College.
+Bhuiyan attended the Defence Institute of International Legal Studies for peacekeeping at Naval War College, Newport, United States.